nbbaier/rudolph/packages/rudolph/README.md

 ## Requirements

 -  **Runtime**: Bun (recommended) or Node.js 18+ (requires `tsx` for TypeScript execution)
--  **AoC Session**: You must provide your session cookie in `.env` to fetch inputs and submit answers
+-  **AoC Session**: Provide your session cookie in `.env` before running commands to fetch inputs and submit answers

 ## License